AlgoSize/website/_portfolios/ranking-tiers.md

 **Voting Power**: Limited to minor decisions (no strategic or board-level voting)

 **Permissions**:
-- All **Skilled Hacker** permissions
+-All **Skilled Hacker** permissions
-- Full access to `#team-management` for managing team projects
-- Post in `#current-challenges` and access advanced hackathon details
-- Can create and manage events in `Hackathon Room`
+-Full access to `#team-management` for managing team projects -Post in `#current-challenges` and access advanced hackathon details -Can create and manage events in `Hackathon Room`

 **Resource Access**: Access to premium software, paid entry for hackathons, partial travel funding